Ten Canadians have done a great job using effective about pages to build interest in what they do. Readers know real people wrote these stories.

 This is after he begins telling us he is a proud Canadian, teacher, scholar, husband and father.
 There are many professional qualifications on this page, so the personal touches stand out strongly.
 I still want to interview this man for my podcast.

 An infographic about the 12 benefits of creativity on her about page provides everything I want to know about Toronto-based teacher Sylvia Duckworth.
 My favourite benefit is:

 Creativity allows you to enter your happy zone and have fun.

 I can’t say anything more meaningful about her wonderful masterpiece.

 Ottawa-based Hilary Elizabeth has an about page for her photography service that makes me want to hire her.
 Then again, she wrote:

 You’ll catch me singing along to country music anywhere I go, and will probably see me singing and dancing along to your music on your wedding day.
 I’m a quieter person, which helps me to blend in on your wedding day to be able to capture those special candid moments between you and your loved ones.

 This really speaks to me, but maybe it’s because I love country music too.

-Coming home to the prairies took some adjusting, it had been nearly 5 years since I spent an entire winter in the -40 to -50 degree cold; however, being centrally located in Canada has allowed me to quickly hop, skip, and jump from province to province with my now fiancé and cover more of Canada.
+Coming home to the west coast took some adjusting, it had been nearly 5 years since I spent an entire winter in the rain however, being located in Vancouver has allowed me to quickly hop, skip, and jump from province to province with my wife and cover more of Canada.